CharlesMuchogo/Route-to-Market/README.md

 - We assume that each visit is unique and will not be overwritten in the database (Since including other keys on the visit dto throws an error when syncing the visit).

 - The server does not return any body after syncing the data hence I have to re-fetch the data once I sync the visits in order to get the fresh visits with their id's.

+- I assume that the server will return all activities (or at least filter out missing activities) that other visits have completed.
+Some are missing, for good user experience I'm filtering out the missing visit activities on the visit page.

 ## Getting Started